BCG Interview Process 2026: Case, Written Case, Questions & Timeline

 Start Preparing for BCG Today

-OphyAI’s Interview Coach helps you practice BCG case and fit questions with instant AI feedback, and Interview Copilot provides real-time support during live BCG interviews.
+OphyAI’s Interview Coach helps you practice BCG case and fit questions, and Interview Copilot helps you keep case structures, exhibit takeaways, and fit stories organized.

 Salary & Compensation